 Sold values for the

 Pet Status parameter.
 Click on drop-down menu to open it.
-Select the

 Available option and click on Continue button.